This was originally published in May 2021 and has been updated.

 Just shake some Joyful Dirt onto the surface of your soil and add water.
 It’ll help your plants absorb nutrients and water quickly.
 So you can revive withering plants and help increase foliage.
 Plus it’s safe to use around kids and pets, and works for your outdoor plants too.
 We dig it. ($14.95, Amazon)

 This LED bulb is designed to help your plants thrive year round.
 The full-spectrum coverage emits high-quality light that’s also pleasing to your eye.
 The bulbs are long-lasting, low-energy, and low-heat.
 And were made specifically with plants in mind.
-Your kids, they’ll grow up so fast. ($11.30, Amazon)
+Your kids, they’ll grow up so fast. ($42.96/4 pack, Amazon)

-This brass or glass option works for plants at all stages.
+This antique style option works for any plants at all stages.
 And is so much easier on the eyes than that clunky old plastic spray bottle you’ve been using.
 It won’t drown out your plants and is great for cleaning leaves and giving them some added humidity.
-Spritz, spitz. ($30, Food52)
+Spritz, spitz. ($32, Nordstrom)

 Because keeping track of each plant’s watering schedule is so much easier when it’s in one place.
 This free app from Bloomscape is essentially your ultimate guide to developing a green thumb.
 It allows you to: set watering schedules and fertilizer reminders, track your plants’ progress, create plant profiles, add photos, log activity, and more.
 Plus it has an entire library devoted to tips and tricks that’ll aid you when you’re in a bind.
 (Free, App Store)